OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **3.1** Right of cancellation

-You may cancel your contractual agreement with XING in writing (e.g., by letter, fax or email) within fourteen (14) days without stating a reason.
+You may cancel your contractual agreement with XING in writing (e.g., by letter, fax or e-mail) within fourteen (14) days without stating a reason.
 The two-week period begins upon receipt of these instructions, but not before the contract has been executed, and also not prior to our fulfillment of our informational duties as per Par.
 246 (2) in connection with Par.
 1 (1 and 2) EGBGB, as well as our duties as per Par.
 312e (1) line 1 BGB in connection with Par.
 246 (3) EGBGB.
 The contract can be canceled by sending timely notification to:

 XING AG
 Dammtorstraße 29-32
 20354 Hamburg
 Germany
 Fax: +49 40 419 131 11
-Email: en-invoice@xing.com
+E-mail: en-invoice@xing.com

 You may also deliver notice of termination using the contact form available at all XING Websites.